 Jessica Denison, Executive Director

 Originally from Upstate New York, Jessica has called Durango home for over thirteen years.
 Before joining Vallecitos, she was an integral part of a local, veteran-owned small business, Chinook Medical Gear, as its chief operating officer.

 Erin Treat, Guiding Teacher

-Erin was born and raised in the prairie of Fargo, ND and was active in the performing arts throughout her early life.
-After attending college in New York, she moved to Santa Fe, NM in 1995 to attend massage school.
-She felt an unexpected sense of homecoming – an immediate connection to the cultures of the southwest as well as the magic of the red rocks, high desert, and alpine landscape of the Four Corners area.
-She settled in Durango in 1997.
-A bodyworker and healing arts practitioner for more than 20 years, Erin enjoys working with students from around the country and especially at her home in Durango.
-Erin is happiest dancing, hiking, cooking, and being in the mountains and rivers she calls home.
+Erin was born and raised in the prairie of Fargo, North Dakota to a family of Irish and British heritage.
+When she first came to the San Juan Mountains, she felt an unexpected sense of homecoming – an immediate connection to the cultures of the southwest as well as the magic of the red rocks, high desert, and alpine landscape of the Four Corners area.
+She’s lived in Durango for 26 years.

 Erin is committed to fostering communities of belonging.
 In both her teaching and Dharma leadership, she works to decenter whiteness and heteronormative culture.
 In her hometown of Durango, she teaches classes that help practitioners understand and deconstruct whiteness in their own minds and acts as a resource for other dharma teachers engaging these issues.
 In 2018, she was part of a team that developed the groundbreaking “Race and Dharma” course for the Barre Center for Buddhist Studies.
 Erin is also committed to practicing and sharing the depth of the dharma, including teachings on emptiness and not-self, and loves mentoring students over time as their practices deepen and mature.